fbpx

 — What are you doing for exercise at the moment?

-Encouraging someone to open up and be vulnerable about how they feel can be daunting and a little scary for them, so in turn, try to be honest in return as to how you have been feeling.
+Encouraging someone to open up and be vulnerable about how they feel can be daunting and a little scary for them, so in turn, try to be honest in return about how you have been feeling.
 You can’t expect someone to answer truthfully when you breeze over the same question.

-“Being open about how you have been helps you connect with others and to create space for an open conversation to happen,” Twiss said.
+“Being open about how you have been helps you connect with others and create space for an open conversation to happen,” Twiss said.
 “If someone asks you how you are, take a moment to respond honestly.

 “Go beyond ‘I’m fine thanks, how are you?’.
 Giving a little more to the other person can open the conversation for them to be more honest about how they are feeling.
 By being vulnerable yourself, you create a safe place for a more real chat.”

-“If you think someone is struggling, ask if they need help.
+“Saying something like ‘Just focus on the positive’ isn’t helpful as it diminishes the other person’s experience.
+Let them know you are listening and ask if they want help or support.
+If you think someone is struggling, ask if they need help.
 Let them know you will check in with them again in a few days and make sure you follow up.”

 “We’re all somewhere along the mental wellbeing continuum on any given day — sharing life’s ups and downs brings us closer.”